AhmarWasif/AhmarWasif/README.md

 **[Cover Letter Generator](https://github.com/AhmarWasif/cover-letter-generator)** — An AI writing tool I built to get the production layer right: secure API-key handling, hard cost controls, and usage governance enforced at the code level — not bolted on after.
 The unglamorous infrastructure that decides whether an AI feature ships safely and on budget, and the same spend-and-governance discipline I bring to enterprise AI.

-I find the repetitive, judgment-heavy work operators actually do — research, analysis, copywriting — and build the system that does it.
-Same instinct I bring at Deloitte, shipped solo.

 📍 Toronto · [LinkedIn](your-linkedin-url)